 - cruelty free

 I can appreciate Tati Westbrook mentioning it's cruelty free.
-I like the fact the product creation did not involve cruelty to animals.
-I don't see this said often enough in the supplement world.
+I like the fact the product did not involve cruelty to animals.
+I don't see this mentioned much in the supplement world.

 Does Halo Beauty Have Shark Cartilage?

-Halo Beauty is vegan so there is nothing it from animals -including sharks.
+Halo Beauty is vegan, so it contains nothing from animals -including sharks.

-I was glad to see that Halo Beauty did not contain any collagen?
+Collagen is popular for just about everything these days but honestly, I was glad to see that Halo Beauty did not contain it?
 Buy why you ask; Isn't collagen important?
-Yes it is, but when you eat collagen, it's not absorbed as collagen.
+Yes it is, but when you eat collagen, it's really not absorbed as collagen.
 Rather, it's absorbed as individual amino acids -just like any other protein is.
-Eating collagen does not replenish the collagen in your skin.
-This is why all those collagen supplements and drinks you see in stores are total baloney.
+Your body treats it like any other protein.

 See the review of weight loss scams for more insights.